 Charles "Pretty Boy" Arthur Floyd was born in Adairsville, Georgia, on February 3, 1904, one of many children.
 His family soon after moved to Oklahoma, where they owned a farm and were extremely poor.

 Floyd would come to earn the nickname "Choc" due to his appreciation of Choctaw beer.
 He turned to crime to escape the poverty of the Depression era, which hit farmers in the "Dust Bowl" especially hard.

-At 20 years old, Floyd married Ruby Hardgraves; they had a son, Charles Dempsey "Jack" Floyd, who was born while the elder Floyd was serving a four-year prison sentence for a robbing a Kroger store payroll delivery in St. Louis, Missouri.
-(Hardgraves divorced Floyd during the latter part of his imprisonment, though the two would rekindle their relationship in the early 1930s.)
+At 20 years old, Floyd married Ruby Hardgraves; they had a son, Charles Dempsey "Jack" Floyd, who was born while Floyd was serving a four-year prison sentence for a robbing a Kroger store payroll delivery in St. Louis, Missouri.
+Hardgraves divorced Floyd during the latter part of his imprisonment, though the two would rekindle their relationship in the early 1930s.
 After serving time, Floyd also received another nickname, "Pretty Boy," from a girlfriend at a Kansas City boardinghouse, though he came to hate the moniker.

 A Life of Crime